GopherTrunk on Windows — User Guide

 Uninstall

 Settings → Apps → Installed apps → GopherTrunk → Uninstall.
-The uninstaller removes the install folder, every Start Menu entry, and undoes the PATH change if you opted in.
+The uninstaller removes the install folder, every Start Menu entry, undoes the PATH change if you opted in, and clears the GOPHERTRUNK_CONFIG / GOPHERTRUNK_HOME env vars.

 If you registered an NSSM service, remove it before uninstall: